How to make the best of 1 day in Uji, Kyoto

 The Uji-bashi Bridge is an important point because it is from here that you will access the rest of the 7 top attractions.

-The 7 top attractions in Uji which should be on any itinerary are listed below.
-I have listed them in the order of my walking route so you can have an idea of what to expect when you are visiting here and considering how to make the best of 1 day in Uji, Kyoto.
+The 7 top attractions in Uji which should not be missed are listed below.
+I have listed them in the order of my walking route so you can have an idea of what to expect when you visit and are considering how to make the best of 1 day in Uji, Kyoto.

 Across the Uji-bashi Bridge, you will come to Omotesando Street.